 3. Smart Housing

 The next thing you want to pay attention to is your housing.
 Some people just wander with a backpack and a sleeping tent.
 For some, this is sufficient; but for others, an extended trip in just a sleeping bag or tent can be uncomfortable.
 Also, depending on your destination, there may not be many areas of the country that allow camping.
 Alternatively, some people stay in hostels and hotels, but that can get expensive.
 If you want to combine your travel expenses and your shelter, you could always rent an RV.
 If you plan on turning your wandering lifestyle into a more permanent situation, it would be a worthwhile investment to buy an RV, which can be done inexpensively using financing or loans.
+Since your RV is such a large investment, you want it in good condition so take the proper precautions when storing it for the winter.

 4. Cash on the Go